natashagils/fitness-tracker/README.md

 ## Use
 Run npm init to initialze all required node modules.
 Remember to update config variables (as required) inyour config.json file.
 Run npm server.js in the CLI of the server.js file.
+If you want to deploy to your own Heroku instance, you may also have to add the mLab MongoDB in the Resource section of your Heroku, create a new user, and copy the URL to connect using a driver via the standard MongoDB URI.